-It is likely that you will design a Red App to communicate with Sabre Red Workspace and Sabre data stores, such as the Sabre GDS or Sabre emulator.
+It is likely that you will design a Red App to communicate with Sabre Red 360 and Sabre data stores, such as the Sabre GDS or Sabre emulator.
 Your Red App may also communicate with other Red Apps.
 (Sabre emulator is also referred to as Classic View, however, this documentation consistently uses the term "Sabre emulator.")

-To make communications possible, Sabre Red Workspace relies on a communications bus, called SRWRuntime.
+To make communications possible, Sabre Red 360 relies on a communications bus, called SRWRuntime.
 Red Apps use this communications bus to communicate with services that Sabre components and other Red Apps register, as well as to register event listeners for event listening.
 In addition, Red Apps can publish their own events.
 (The terms "SRWRuntime" and "communications bus" are synonymous.
 This document uses all of these terms, or sometimes simply "Bus.")